 How to apply

-Applications to the Career Year program are now being accepted.
+Applications to the Career Year program are accepted during the summer with a typical due date in mid-August.
 As a part of the application process, you will need to submit a current copy of your resume.
-The deadline to apply is Aug.
-14, 2020.

-If you have any questions or need assistance completing your application, please contact Annabel Khouri (email@example.com).
+If you have any questions about the Career Year program, please contact Annabel Khouri (firstname.lastname@example.org).